herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Cache System/Integration/AngleSharp.LayoutEngine Cache Module Architecture for LayoutNG Integration.md

 6. Constraint space caching
 7. Fragment pooling for memory efficiency

-These enhancements ensure that the Cache Module can efficiently store and manage the immutable fragments and constraint-based layout results produced by the LayoutNG approach, while maintaining optimal performance and memory usage.
+These enhancements ensure that the CacheSystem can efficiently store and manage the immutable fragments and constraint-based layout results produced by the LayoutNG approach, while maintaining optimal performance and memory usage.